 Each time I went, I would ask Mary Ann if she wanted to come along, and the answer was always, “no, you go ahead!”

 On this day, however, she said yes.

 So, off to the park, we went!
-We stopped on the side of the road and took the short walk through the woods to the lake.
+We stopped on the side of the road and took a short walk through the woods to the lake.

 Bass fishing is done by casting along the shoreline in shallow water.
 But, we couldn’t both do that so I set up Mary Ann with a plastic worm and a large weight on her spinner, and helped her cast it straight out in the lake.
 I explained that all she needed to do from there was to slowly reel in the line and then throw it back out.